Hans Just Group: History

 Hans Just's son Poul Just inherited the company after his father's death in 1912.
 He demolished the Østerbro buildings and constructed a large warehouse at the site in 1917.
 The site was conveniently located close to the Freeport of Copenhagen, and he expected Denmark to introduce an alcohol monopoly similar to the ones in Sweden and Norway.
 This did not happen, and much of the building was instead rented out.
 It was for a while used by Goodyear for storing car tires.

-The company was later passed on to his son Henning Just (norn 1905) and son-in-law Peter Christian Karberg (born 1909M married to Kirsten Ingeborg Just).
+The company was later passed on to his son Henning Just (born 1905) and son-in-law Peter Christian Karberg (born 1909M married to Kirsten Ingeborg Just).
 Their son, Flemming Just Karberg, joined the family business at the age of 22 in 1959.
 He became co-owner in 1965 and its sole owner in 1979.
 His sons Peter, Thomas and Andreas each received 10 % of the shares in the 1980s.

 In 2017, Hans Just Group sold its share of Det Danske Spiritus Kompagni A/S to the Norwegian company Arcus Gruppen.